Incarceration in the United States: Labor

 About 18% of eligible prisoners held in federal prisons are employed by UNICOR and are paid less than $1.25 an hour.
 Prisons have gradually become a source of low-wage labor for corporations seeking to outsource work to inmates.
-Corporations that utilize prison labor include Walmart, Eddie Bauer, Victoria's Secret, Microsoft, Starbucks, McDonald's, Nintendo, Chevron Corporation, Bank of America, Koch Industries, Boeing and Costco Wholesale.
+Corporations that use prison labor include Walmart, Eddie Bauer, Victoria's Secret, Microsoft, Starbucks, McDonald's, Nintendo, Chevron Corporation, Bank of America, Koch Industries, Boeing and Costco Wholesale.

+Initially, laws passed during the era of the New Deal prohibited the use of prison labor with the exception of state institutions.
+However, lobbying by corporations eventually allowed them to use prison labor by 1979, and by 1995 businesses won exemptions from minimum wage laws.

 It is estimated that one in nine state government employees works in corrections.
 As the overall U.S. prison population declined in 2010, states are closing prisons.
 For instance, Virginia has removed 11 prisons since 2009.
 Like other small towns, Boydton in Virginia has to contend with unemployment woes resulting from the closure of the Mecklenburg Correctional Center.

 In 2010, Prisoners in Georgia engaged in the 2010 Georgia prison strike to garner more rights.

-In September 2016, large, coordinated prison strikes took place in 11 states, with inmates claiming they are subjected to poor sanitary conditions and jobs that amount to forced labor and modern day slavery.
-Organizers, which include the Industrial Workers of the World labor union, assert it is the largest prison strike in U.S. history.
+In September 2016, large, coordinated prison strikes took place in 11 states, with inmates claiming they are subjected to poor sanitary conditions and jobs that amount to forced labor and modern-day slavery.
+Organizers, which include the Industrial Workers of the World labor union, asserted that it was the largest prison strike in U.S. history.

 Starting August 21, 2018, another prison strike, sponsored by Jailhouse Lawyers Speak and the Incarcerated Workers Organizing Committee, took place in 17 states from coast to coast to protest what inmates regard as unfair treatment by the criminal justice system.
-In particular, inmates objected to being excluded from the 13th amendment which forces them to work for pennies a day, a condition they assert is tantamount to "modern-day slavery".
+In particular, inmates objected to being excluded from the 13th amendment which forces them to work for pennies a day, a condition they assert is tantamount to modern-day slavery.
 The strike was the result of a call to action after a deadly riot occurred at Lee Correctional Institution in April of that year, which was sparked by neglect and inhumane living conditions.

 According to a 2022 report by the ACLU, prison labor produces $11 billion worth of goods and services annually, with inmates often being forced to work dangerous jobs with no labor protections and little training, and are compensated with pennies per hour or sometimes nothing at all.

+In 2023, a nation-wide movement had called to close the 'slavery loophole' in the 13th Amendment, allowing an exception for punishment of crime.
+According to constitutional scholars, the 13th amendment had been violated as most US states forced inmates to work for no or marginal compensation.

+An analysis of the International Trade Union Confederation's report indicates that the United States has not effectively adhered to the labor conventions it has ratified, thereby failing to realize its commitments to the protection of workers' rights.